 Team DC is proud to announce the Seventh Annual Champions Awards will be held on Saturday, September 20 as we recognize local leaders and supporters of the region’s LGBT sports community as well as the recipients of the Team DC College Scholarship Program.
-More information coming soon.
+More information soon.

 The 2013 Champions Award Winners included: